GM crops: under development

 Most GM crops under development by the industry are major commodity crops (especially soya and maize) which have been genetically modified with several stacked traits i.e. including resistance to one or more herbicides plus several different toxins intended to kill pests.

 However, the promotional efforts of the companies usually focus on products that are further from the market, such as crops with altered nutrient content, or genetically engineered to survive climate change.
+These are complex traits that are never likely to be delivered but which allow the industry to use third party scientists to make promises about the future in order to secure research funding in return for delivering the industry's PR message.
+Science journalists always fall for the promises because that is how science journalism works.

 Genetic research is also being undertaken on a wide range of other plants and crops, such as wheat, rice and and cassava, fruit and vegetables, and grasses and trees.